ubuntu/adsys/docs/how-to/use-gpo.md

 ### Modifying an user setting

 1. Let's create another GPO in `warthogs.biz > IT Dept > RnD`.
-1. Select the list of favorite desktop applications setting in `User Configuration > Policies > Administrative Templates > Ubuntu  > Desktop > Shell > List of desktop file IDs for favorite applications`.
+1. Select the list of favourite desktop applications setting in `User Configuration > Policies > Administrative Templates > Ubuntu  > Desktop > Shell > List of desktop file IDs for favorite applications`.
 1. Enter a list of valid .desktop file IDs, one per line, like the following:

 ```